Healthy Homes - Asthma

 Tennessee Asthma Update Webinars

 The Tennessee Department of Health has been involved with organizations across the state for many years to address the issue of asthma.
-In 2024 we are continuing these conversations about asthma in a new way, by hosting 4 webinars.
-Our goal is to build a virtual network of stakeholders, while providing resources, data, and research concerning asthma in our state.
-You are invited to join us February 15, May 9, August 8, and November 14 at noon Central Time.
+In 2024 we continued these conversations about asthma in a new way, by hosting 4 webinars.
+Our goal was to build a virtual network of stakeholders, while providing resources, data, and research concerning asthma in our state.
+Recordings available.
+You are invited to join us next come 2025.
+Stay tuned.

 How can medical professionals learn more?